 - the level of trust in you from the attracted leads is higher than those that come from ads or media;

 - there is no risk of incorrectly setting up an advertising campaign and “draining” the budget;

 - you decide for what and how to reward the referrers (for leads, conversions, immediately, after a month, one-time or partially, etc.).

 Check out how Freshly, a meal delivery app, encourages its users to refer their friends:

-Tip #4: Embrace the Power of Social Media Marketing
+Tip #4: Continue Leveraging the Power of Social Media Marketing

-- Creation of a buzz around your brand.
-Many companies hold contests on Facebook or Instagram, rewarding their customers for reposts in social media.
+If you decide to build your own in-app community instead of creating one with the help of social media platforms it doesn’t mean that you have to discard social networks altogether.
+You can use them to promote your eCommerce mobile app and create a buzz around your brand.
+Many companies hold contests on Facebook or Instagram, rewarding their customers for reposts on social media.
 In such a way you can tell even more people about your products and services.